-Now that you are ready to donate, here are some organizations who might be thrilled to receive your used toys.
+Once the toy is ready to be donated, there are some organizations who might be thrilled to receive used toys.

 Friends and Family Members

-Do you have a niece, nephew, neighbor or family friend who might want your old toys?
+Have a niece, nephew, neighbor or family friend who might want your old toys?
 Send an email, text or make a phone call and ask.
-Do not just show up to a friend's house with a trunk full of toys and transfer your junk and clutter onto someone else, especially someone you care about.
+Do not show up to a friend's house with a trunk full of toys and transfer your junk and clutter onto someone else, especially someone you care about.

-If you pass it on, leave the memories in your photo album or camera roll.
-Do not get resentful or mad if they say no or if they do not care for the toy the way you would have.
-Do not be surprised if they take the item and donate it to someone else, or even resell it.
+If you decide to pass it on, leave the memories in a photo album or camera roll.
+Do not get resentful or mad if a family member says "no" or if they do not care for the toy the way you would have.
+Do not be surprised if a friend or family member takes the item and donate's it or even resells it to someone else.

-Use your Facebook status to reach out to friends and acquaintances you have not spoken to in a while and let them know you have toys you are trying to donate for free.
+Use a Facebook status to reach out to friends and acquaintances and let them know about the unwanted toys.

-Within Facebook you can also search for your local community Online Yard Sale Group and list your toy items there.
+Within Facebook search for a local community Online Yard Sale Group and list the toy items there.

 Locate Individuals, Centers or Social Service Agencies in Your Community

-Make phone calls first and check agency websites to confirm toy donation policies before you arrive with toys.
-Over time agencies change their policies and organizations may no longer able to take your used donations.
+First, make phone calls and check agency websites to confirm toy donation policies before arriving at the location with toys.
+Agencies often change their policies and organizations may no longer be able to take used donations.

 - Childcare centers, preschools, and churches may be in need of baby items, ride-on toys, games, play kitchens and outdoor toys for play areas.